zjunlp/KnowLM/README_EN.md

 According to different task requirements, we have the following suggestions for adjusting decoding strategies and their associated hyperparameters:

 1. If you want more diverse and creative outputs, consider using top-k or top-p (nucleus) sampling with a relatively higher `top_k` or `top_p`, and possibly a higher `temperature`.
-2. If you want more focused and high-quality outputs (e.g., information extraction), consider using beam search with a moderate beam width, or top-k or top-p sampling with a lower `top_k` or `top_p`, and a lower `temperature`.
+2. If you want more focused and high-quality outputs (e.g., information extraction), consider using beam search with a moderate `num_beam`, or top-k or top-p sampling with a lower `top_k` or `top_p`, and a lower `temperature`.
 3. Remember to experiment and fine-tune.
 Depending on your use case, it may be beneficial to iterate and experiment with different strategies and hyperparameters to find the optimal combination.